What is a wildfire burn scar and how could they have lasting impacts?

-Burn scars can create heightened risk of flooding for years to come
+Burn scars can create a heightened risk of flooding for years to come.

-EL DORADO COUNTY, Calif. -- While most of the Caldor and Dixie fires in Northern California are out, the scorched Earth left behind could have a lasting impact on the area.
+Firefighters in Southern California are getting a better handle on wildfires burning across the Los Angeles area, but the scorched Earth left behind could have a lasting impact on the area.

 According to the National Weather Service, a layer of ash forms on the topsoil while a water-repellent coating is just below that layer of ash.
 Water-repellent soils form when organic materials such as trees, shrubs, plants and litter burn at high intensities.

-Water-repellent compounds are vaporized and condense on colder soil layers below, which prevents soil from absorbing water.
-When the rain starts to fall over these regions, the risk for a debris flow (or a mudslide) increases.
+Water-repellent compounds vaporize and condense on colder soil layers below, preventing soil from absorbing water.
+When rain starts to fall over these regions, the risk of a debris flow (or a mudslide) increases.

 The NWS also cautions that a debris flow can start on a dry slope after only a few minutes of heavy rain.
 These debris flows are dangerous because they can travel faster than a person can run and even outpace a car.